timescale/docs/timescaledb/quick-start/java.md

     java -cp *.jar Main.java
     ```

-    If the command is successful, a stringh similar to
+    If the command is successful, a string similar to
     `{ApplicationName=PostgreSQL JDBC Driver}` is printed to your console.

 </Collapsible>